lamekid123/NeoChessBot/README.md

   - **When solved the puzzle, you can choose to start a new puzzle, retry the puzzle or return to home page for other game mode.**

 ---
+***User Preference Setting***
+  - **You can modify the on/off, speech rate and volume of the internal speaking engine in the setting menu to meet your needs.**
+  - **Possible Situation:**
+    - **Turn off internal speaking engine for better Screen Reader Compatibility.
+Only neccessary information will be provided.**
+    - **Turn down/up the speech rate if the internal speaker speak the chessboard information too fast/slow.**
+    - **Turn down/up the volume if the internal speaker speak too loud/soft.**

 ## FAQ